 Later I called Barbara.
-I tried to be tactful but frankly I was trying to discover if she was losing her mind.
+I tried to be tactful, but I was actually trying to discover if she was losing her mind.
 She assured me that the silver was a bargain.
 So out of my love for her, I embraced the decision.
-We registered for Old Master and have enjoyed that sterling silverware for nearly 5 decades.
+We registered for Old Master and have enjoyed that sterling silverware for nearly five decades.
 No regrets.

 This searching for common ground in a new marriage can be humorous.
 The question for every couple is: How should you go about deciding the values in your marriage and family related to financial lifestyle?